Newtown (Qld)

 PROFILE FAQ

-Newtown has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Newtown has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 31 projects expected to impact the area.
-Notable ones include Mission Australia Social and Affordable Housing Development, Hill Street Social and Affordable Housing, New Toowoomba Hospital, and Pinnacle of Kearneys.
-The following list details those considered most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 31 projects likely influencing the area.
+Key projects include Mission Australia Social and Affordable Housing Development, Hill Street Social and Affordable Housing, Pinnacle of Kearneys, and New Toowoomba Hospital.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.